karlcow/jannah/README.md

       - path: the path in URLs on which the cookie is valid
       - httponly: true if the cookie should only be sent to, and can only be modified by, an HTTP connection.
       - secure: true if the cookie should only be sent over a secure connection.
-      - expires: Holds the expiration date, formated in ISO format.
-This property should be null for cookies existing only during a session.
-      - expiry: : Holds the expiration date, in milliseconds since the epoch.
+      - expires: Holds the expiration date, in milliseconds since the epoch.
 This property should be null for cookies existing only during a session.
   - returns:
       - success: boolean (true/false) if adding the cookie was successful